workingDog/StixLoader/README.md

 Selecting *PostgreSQL* is not yet implemented.

+The experimental *ElasticSearch* is only implemented as a destination, see also *application.conf* file for *ElasticSearch* required settings.

 The selection of one data source or destination disables the opposite system.
 For example; if *MongoDB* is selected in the *From* section, the *MongoDB* is deselected in the *To* section.

 To deselect a currently selected item, simply click on it again.
 If the selection pops-up a dialog, for example when choosing *File*, select *Cancel* and the selection will be removed.

-The *application.conf* file in the resource directory contains settings for the MongoDB server, Neo4j default database directory and Elasticsearch server.
+The *application.conf* file in the resource directory contains settings for the *MongoDB* server, *Neo4j* default database directory and *Elasticsearch* server.
 Adjust these entries to suit your system.

 Note: a full debugging log can be found in the *application.log* file in the *logs* directory.
 To tune the loggin process, edit the *logback.xml* file.